Share via

 Migrating to Hybrid Modern Auth after using enabling Modern Auth for Exchange Server

-Customers using Modern Auth with ADFS that later decides to configure Exchange Hybrid should move to Hybrid Modern Auth.
-Detailed steps to migrate will be added to a future version of this document.
+If you're using Modern Auth with ADFS and later decide to configure Exchange Hybrid, you should transition to Hybrid Modern Auth.
+Detailed migration steps will be included in a future version of this document.

 Renewing certificates